ehanahamed/quizfreely/docs/dev/api/README.md

 quizfreely-api runs on http://localhost:8008 by default.
 You can change this in `.env`

 See [developer docs > web](../web/README.md) to set up quizfreely-web.

-## Domains and Forwarded Addresses

-In qzfr-api's dotenv file, `HOST=` is always an internal or localhost address.

-`COOKIES_DOMAIN=` is the forwarded address or user-facing/devleoper-facing domain.
-(For development, this might be `localhost`, but it might also be an actual domain.
-In production, we have `COOKIES_DOMAIN=quizfreely.com`, because the api is accessible from `https://quizfreely.com/api`)

-All details about Quizfreely-API's dotenv file is documented and explained under [developer docs > api > api-dotenv.md](./api-dotenv.md)